vcync/modV-Workshop/README.md

 ---

-## 1.2 Breakout Session

----

-# 2. Audio reactive visuals
+# 3. Use Audio in modV

-* Use Audio reactive parameters, smoothing, blend modes of layers
-* Load a custom shader from Diana / Eliza into modV
-* Load custom image like a logo to recreate the modV workshop teaser
+## Audio processing in modV

+* How does audio processcing work in modV by using Meyda
+* Demo of Audio Features
+* Differences of Meyda to FFT

 Demo: Custom image + Audio reactive scale using the microphone

 ## Audio routing

-* Get external audio into modV,
+* Get external audio into modV
-* ?use the output window?

 Demo: Audio routing with external audio source

+## Audio reactive visuals

+* Use Audio reactive parameters, smoothing
+* Load custom image like a logo to recreate the modV workshop teaser

 ---

-## 2.1 Breakout Session
+# Breakout Session B

+* Play around with audio reactivity
+* Use RMS / ZCR / Energy and find out how they are different from each other
+* Use an expression to boost a value
+* Combine different audio features with each other

 ---

-# 3. Techniques to get certain effects
+# 4. Techniques to get certain effects

 TODO: Please add a preset for each effect into [presets](/presets)!